Zezo-Elkafoury/Predicting-Calorie-Expenditure/README.md

 # 🏋️‍♂️ Calories Burned Prediction (Regression Project)

-This project predicts the number of calories burned based on features like age, weight, height, heart rate, and body temperature using machine learning models.
+This project predicts the number of calories burned based on features like age, weight, height, heart rate, and body temperature using machine learning models for a kaggle competition.

 ---